 Invert the bicycle or put it in a bicycle stand to elevate the rear wheel.

->

-> The wheel will come out of the drop outs downward (and slightly forward, which loosens the belt tension.
+The wheel will come out of the dropouts downward (and slightly forward, which loosens the belt tension.
 The belt will still be on the cog.
-Lift the belt to the right over the Harmony interface, which frees the wheel from the bicycle entirely.
+Lift the belt to the right over the Automatiq interface, which frees the wheel from the bicycle entirely.

->

-> Now you can do whatever service/inspection before installing the wheel again.
+Now you can do whatever service/inspection before installing the wheel again.

->

-> To install the rear wheel, start by putting the rear wheel between the stays of the rear end. make sure the Harmony interface is on the right side and that the axles are close to the drop outs.
-Lift the belt over the Harmon interface and onto the cog.
+To install the rear wheel, start by putting the rear wheel between the stays of the rear end.
+Make sure the Automatiq hub interface is on the right side and that the axles are close to the dropouts.
+Lift the belt over the hub interface and onto the cog.

->

-> After the rotor is line up between the brake pads, the axle can be lined up into the slot of the drop outs.
+After the rotor is lined up between the brake pads, the axle can be lined up into the slot of the dropouts.

 The belt tension was initially set with the wheel butted up into the very top of the dropout.
 This makes a good baseline to get the tension proper again in the future without having to touch the sliding dropout hardware.
 In order to get the wheel all the way up into the top of the dropout slot, use physical weight or push down on the rear rack (tire if inverted) before tightening the axle nuts.
 It is helpful to have the bicycle on the ground (with axle nuts loose) and have someone sit on the rack or push down on the rack.
 Make sure the bicycle is perpendicular to the ground (not leaning) so that the wheel gets tightened in the frame straight.